-Overuse of the simple "I Love You" plan which leaves all assets to the surviving spouse may increase the taxes ultimately paid by the family by hundreds of thousands of dollars.
+Over-use of the simple "I Love You" plan (a/k/a "Sweetheart Wills") which leaves all assets to the surviving spouse may increase taxes ultimately paid by hundreds of thousands of dollars.
 On the contrary, utilizing a tax-sensitive will or trust could preserve the tax-free amount and result in significant tax savings.
-Tax laws are constantly changing, so even if your estate is under the current value threshold subject to Federal estate tax, it is always best to plan for that contingency, especially in this volatile political climate.
+Tax laws are constantly changing, so even if your estate is currently under the value threshold subject to Federal estate tax, it is always best to plan for that contingency, especially in this volatile political climate.

 Unless the property on hand at the termination of a marriage in Louisiana can be proven to be the separate property of one of the spouses, it is presumed community property.
 This is true even if the property is held in the name of only one spouse.
 This can dramatically impact the dispositive plan.
 Surviving spouses can be left destitute.
 Children can be effectively disinherited.
 Disputes regarding the character of property are commonplace and expensive.
 Failure to consider, change or preserve the character of property in Louisiana can disrupt the best laid estate plan.

 Estate Planning Mistake No 8:

 Failure to Plan for Potential Incapacity

 A durable power of attorney will allow you to select in advance who will handle your financial affairs in the event of your later incapacity.
 Likewise, a medical power of attorney will allow your selected person to arrange for medical care if you become incapacitated.
 Failure to have these two documents could mean a curatorship or guardianship would be necessary.
 If you do not want to be kept alive on life support if your condition is terminal or irreversible, a directive to physicians should be considered.